coldfrontlabs/gulp-templates/docs/sass.md

 If you do not want to overwrite your existing code, you can provide a destination path as a second parameter.

+**Note:** Currently, gulp-stylelint does not respect .stylelintignore files while running the fix command and will overwrite "ignored" files with empty ones.

+You can follow the [issue on GitHub](https://github.com/olegskl/gulp-stylelint/issues/85)

+As a workaround, it is recommended that you essentially duplicate your ignored files list using the gulp task itself.
+You can see how to implement this in the [examples provided](/examples) in this package.

 ## Compiling

 ```jsx